 But on the flip side, you are paying for someone else’s experience and wealth of knowledge.
 That’s not cheap, and it shouldn’t be.
 But should it be 15% of gross profit?
 Ouch.

 To become good at selling on Amazon, you need at least 2-3 years to figure things out.
 To become a master, expect to spend at least 5-10 years.
-I’ve been selling since 2012 and I know nearly everything, but I still keep learning things.
+I’ve been selling since 2012 and I know many things, but I still keep learning every day.

 If someone asked me to work for them for $100/hr, I’d reject it because I know my value is 10x that amount.